Special offer for you as a reader: 2 nights stay, rooftop drinks, tapas platter, wine and ...

 SAFARI HALF MARATHON (1 MAY)

-COST: Entry ranges from free to R180p/p.
-For more information click through to the event.
+COST: Entry ranges from free to R160/p.

-FRANSCHHOEK LITERARY FESTIVAL (19 – 21 MAY)
+FRANSCHHOEK LITERARY FESTIVAL (18–20 MAY)

-NUY VALLEY HARVEST FESTIVAL (20 MAY)
+NUY VALLEY HARVEST FESTIVAL (19 MAY)

-SHIRAZ AND CHARCUTERIE (27 MAY)
+SHIRAZ AND CHARCUTERIE (2 MAY)

 PLEASE NOTE: All dates are subject to change.
 If you would like to stay up to date on all the best events in Cape Town and surrounds, then subscribe to our weekly or monthly newsletter.

-These are only a few of the happenings in Cape Town and surrounds for the month of May, so be sure to check out our events section for an up-to-date overview of happenings in Cape Town.
+Use our events section for an up-to-date overview of happenings in Cape Town.
 Also, don’t forget to subscribe to our newsletter and if you have a smartphone, add m.capetownmagazine.com to your home screen for quick access on the go!

 Follow us on Twitter, like us on Facebook, join our Google+ circle, connect with us on LinkedIn, check out our photos on Instagram and follow our Pinterest boards for updates on what’s happening in and around the Mother City!